News & Resources

 In Ontario, for example, the law states that the matrimonial home (where the couple lived when married) belongs to both spouses, no matter whose name is on the title.

-Here are some of the more common possibilities for dealing with a mortgage when one’s relationship has soured.
+Here are some of the more common ways to handle a mortgage when a marriage has ended.

 1. Sell the house.